betadots/pdc/README.md

 ### Version updates

-PDC will update its minor version as long as the tools it encapsulates also only update their minor versions.
-If a major version of a tool is released, PDC will update its major version, too.
-Also if the base container is updated to a new major version, PDC will update its major version.
-Or if there are incompatible changes in the container build setup.
+PDC will update its minor version to align with minor version updates of the tools it encapsulates.
+A major version update of any tool, the base container, or incompatible changes in the container build setup will trigger a major version update of PDC.

 ## Changelog